-Each year, fruit picking commences in late-June with honeyberries, followed by saskatoons and gooseberries in mid-July, then cherries and raspberries in late July.
+Each year, fruit picking commences in late-June with honeyberries, followed by saskatoons and gooseberries in early to mid-July, then cherries and raspberries in mid to late July.
 Plums and apples are expected in late August.
 Customers can choose to pick their own fruit or buy pre-picked fruit from our coolers.
-Pre-picked saskatoons and raspberries are available fresh for several weeks in the summer and frozen for a longer period into the fall.
+Depending on crop size, pre-picked saskatoons are typically available fresh for several weeks in the summer and frozen for a longer period into the fall.

 (2017, July 19) Fruits of their labour.
 Joe Bryksa, Winnipeg Free Press, Winnipeg.